drasko/guanco/README.md

+Sure!
+Here's the rewritten README with the necessary updates:

+---

 # Guanco 🦙

-Guanco is an Erlang-based client for interacting with the Ollama API, offering easy integration with various endpoints such as **generate chat completions**, **show model information**, and **generate embeddings**.
-The project simplifies the use of Ollama's API by wrapping the calls into Erlang worker functions, allowing you to perform these tasks with minimal setup.
+Guanco is an Erlang-based client for interacting with the Ollama API.
+It simplifies the use of Ollama's API by wrapping calls into Erlang worker functions, allowing you to perform tasks such as generating chat completions, retrieving model information, and generating embeddings with minimal setup.

 ## Features 🚀

-- **Chat Completion**: Generate AI-powered chat completions with various models.
+- **Chat Completion**: Generate AI-powered chat completions using various models.
 - **Model Info**: Fetch information about a specific model.
-- **Embeddings**: Generate embeddings for input text using Ollama's API.
+- **Embeddings**: Generate embeddings for input text.
-- **Configurable**: URL and other parameters can be customized via environment variables.
+- **Configurable**: Ollama API URL, host, and port can be customized via application environment configuration.

 ## Installation 📥

-To get started with Guanco, follow these installation steps:
+Follow these steps to install and set up Guanco:

 ### 1. Clone the Repository